Jaydeep9963/Movie-Browser-App/README.md

 </p>

 ## Built With 🛠
-- [React-Native-Expo](https://reactnative.dev/) - React Native brings React's declarative UI framework to iOS and Android.
-With React Native, you use native UI controls and have full access to the native platform..
+- [Expo](https://expo.dev/) - Create universal native apps with React that run on Android, iOS, and the web.
+Iterate with confidence.
 - [Redux](https://redux.js.org/) - Redux is an open-source JavaScript library for managing and centralizing application state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.
 - [Redux-toolkit](https://redux-toolkit.js.org/) - The official, opinionated, batteries-included toolset for efficient Redux development
 - [Redux-Saga](https://redux-saga.js.org/) - An intuitive Redux side effect manager.